number5alive/acquire/README.md

 $ vagrant up
 $ vagrant ssh

-### Running / Testing the code
+### Creating the right setup to dev/run
 Create a virtual-env and install the dependencies
 $ python3 -mvenv ~/blah
 $ source ~/blah/bin/activate
 (virtual-env) $ pip3 install -r requirements.txt

+### to test the game classes (unit tests)
 NOTE: run these apps from the root folder via:
-(virtual-env) $ python3 -m server
- - then launch a browser and point to: localhost:5000/test/tile

-# to test the game classes (unit tests)
 (virtual-env) $ python3 -m games.tilebag.player
 (virtual-env) $ python3 -m games.tilebag.tiles
 (virtual-env) $ python3 -m games.tilebag.board
 (virtual-env) $ python3 -m games.tilebag.hotels
 (virtual-env) $ python3 -m games.tilebag.tilebag

+# to run the server
+(virtual-env) $ python3 -m server
+ - then launch a browser and point to: localhost:5000/test/tile
+ - WARNING: aiplayerrest won't work, because of threading issue (eventlet), use gunicorn below
+### OR, to mimick what it'll be in prod on GAE
+ (virtual-env) $ gunicorn -b :5000 server:app
+ - WARNING: when dev'ing gunicorn won't restart when you change the code, you have to do that yourself

 # to play the game
 Run the server (see above).
 Then navigate to <localhost:5000/somestring>, it'll let you create and start a game.